Reading Time: 7 minutes

-There’s a huge opportunity when it comes to giving the wholesome experience to your target customers.
+There’s a huge opportunity when it comes to giving a wholesome experience to your target customers.
 For example, close to 70% of Indian travelers use buses and trains as primary modes to travel.
 Explore ways in which you can tie this experience to your product.
-A package that offers travel, hospitality and experiences is a win-win situation for all.
+A package that offers travel, hospitality, and experiences is a win-win situation for all.

 This will drive customer loyalty and cater to a huge pain point in the market.
-Your customers no longer need to worry about separate bookings, since you give could give them a one stop platform for all.
+Your customers no longer need to worry about separate bookings, since you can give them a one-stop platform for all.

 Don’t leave behind your customer segments that don’t convert easily.
-Hear their perception on all online channels including social media.
+Hear their perceptions on all online channels, including social media.
 For example, if there’s a perception that your brand caters to only premium users, it’s worthwhile to roll out offers for the budget user to break stereotypes and cater to interests across customer segments.

-As the competition among hospitality players increased, OYO and Treebo – capitalized on marketing to reach out to customers.
-In this section I’ll tell you what these big players in the industry worked early on to gain the market position.
+As the competition among hospitality players increased, OYO and Treebo capitalized on marketing to reach out to customers.
+In this section, I’ll tell you how these big players in the industry worked early on to gain market position.

-OYO: This Indian-now-turned-international unicorn has managed to disrupt the hospitality industry by making budget hotels available at standardised rates and services.
+OYO: This Indian-now-turned-international unicorn has managed to disrupt the hospitality industry by making budget hotels available at standardized rates and services.

 While you will find their hard-to-miss red and white circular logos in almost every second street, it is their 360-degree marketing campaign that has helped them grow and expand rapidly within the last seven years.

 Although they invested in the conventional marketing route by advertising on TV and print, their primary conversions were seen as a direct result of digital campaigns.

 Their innovative digital marketing campaigns include location-based Facebook posts promoting discounts on hotels, remarketing the brand through social media and app push notifications, and through Google Ads and SEO.